Moshe-Alper/travel-tip/README.md

 - Update – Open modal and can update location rate
 - Delete – can delete a location
 - List - Including filtering, sorting and grouping
+  * Text Filtering
+  * Sorting by Creation Time
+  * Grouping by Last Updated

 ## Selected Location
 - Displayed in the header